macsteps/macsteps.github.io/_posts/2016-05-05-local-docker-compose-config.md

 date:   2016-05-05 3:30:21 -0700
 categories: docker docker-compose blog rails
 ---
-# A Local Docker Compose Configuration

-I realized that I hadn't been documenting my work here as I planned.
-I got sidetracked with Docker, since I had some exposure to it before, but hadn't taken the time to really learn it.
-Heroku makes the deployment so easy that I decided to add some challenge.
-I got really sidetracked when I tried to see if I could get the image size smaller than 876 MB (My app takes only 37 MB of that).
-So I'll take some time to document how I got the application (Postgres, Rails, Nginx) working with Docker.
+I've been exposed to Docker in the past and decided to get my Rails 4 app running in Docker with Postgres on the backend and nginx as a reverse proxy.
+I probably spent too much time trying to get the image size smaller than 876 MB (My app takes only 37 MB of that).
+So I'll take some time to document how I got the application (Postgres, Rails, Nginx) working with Docker with the files and images I used.

-I started with a Dockerfile at the Rails root.
+I start with a Dockerfile at the Rails root.
 You'll noticed my Dockerfiles don't have a CMD or ENTRYPOINT command.
-I'm currently using docker-compose to manage the relationship between the containers (Postgres, Rails, Nginx).
+I'm currently using docker-compose to manage the relationship between the containers (Postgres, Rails, Nginx) and it handles the command with parameters as well.

 ```
 FROM centurylink/alpine-rails